mjordan/islandora_workbench_docs/docs/fields.md

 ```
 By default, if you use a term name in your CSV data that doesn't match a term name that exists in the referenced taxonomy, Workbench will detect this when you use `--check`, warn you, and exit.
 This strict default helps prevent users from accidentally adding unwanted terms through data entry error.

-Existing terms can be from any point in a vocabulary's hierarchy.
+Terms can be from any point in a vocabulary's hierarchy.
 In other words, if you have a vocabulary whose structure looks like this:

 ![Hierarchical_vocabulary](images/hierarchical_vocab.png)